You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 1. Minimizing Losses

-• A stop-loss order's main benefit is that it minimizes your losses and guards against suffering a significant loss in the stock market.
-As a result, there have been instances where several investors failed to place a stop order when prices were falling quickly, and things were looking bad.
+• A stop-loss order's main benefit is that it minimizes losses and guards against significant losses in the stock market.
+As a result, several investors failed to place a stop order when prices were falling quickly and things were looking bad.

-• Therefore, putting in a stop-loss order will protect these investors from suffering a significant stock market loss.
+• Therefore, a stop-loss order will protect these investors from significant stock market losses.

 2. Serves as a Tool For Automation